kompy99/SATSolver/README.md

 # SATSolver
 This is a repository containing a DPLL implementation of a SAT solver which uses different types of decision heuristics.

+This project was done as part of the ***CS-8803: Logic in Computer Science*** course at Georgia Tech.

 The objectives of this project was as follows:
 1) Encode the _*Einstein Puzzle*_ as a SAT problem in CNF form.